Derivation of the Variational Bayes Equations: Appendix: The Cluster Variation Method

 \begin{itemize} \item $z_1$ - \textbf{A}-\textbf{A}-\textbf{A} triplets; indicates the relative fraction of \textbf{A} units that are included in ``islands'' or ``land masses''; this also (indirectly) indicates the compactness of these masses, \item $z_3$ - \textbf{A}-\textbf{B}-\textbf{A} triplets; indicates the relative fraction of \textbf{A} units that are involved in a ``jagged'' border (one that involves irregular protrusions of \textbf{A} into a \textbf{B} space), or the presence of one or more ``rivers'' of \textbf{B} units extending into landmass(es) of \textbf{A} units, and \item $y_2$ - \textbf{A}-\textbf{B} nearest-neighbor pairs; indicates the relative extent to which the \textbf{A} units are distributed among the surrounding \textbf{B} units. \end{itemize}

+We briefly describe the first protocol used.
 Initially, each of these configuration variables will correspond to a different \textit{h-value}.
 (This corresponding \textit{h-value} can be found graphically, via a look-up table, or by extrapolation, using Eqn.~\ref{Eqn:z3-analyt1-current-approach-solution} and similar equations.)
 This gives us a set of (typically) three \textit{h-values}.

-We can determine which \textit{h-value} to use via any number of means; it is reasonable to take an average or mean of the \textit{h-values} corresponding to the configuration variable values.
+According to this initial protocol, we can determine which \textit{h-value} to use via any number of means; it is reasonable to take an average or mean of the \textit{h-values} corresponding to the configuration variable values.

 This \textit{h-value} then is used to define the corresponding $\varepsilon_1$ in a program that will iteratively modify the grid configuration.
 (This is for the case where $x_1 = x_2 = 0.5$, so that $\varepsilon_0 = 0$.)